Spotlight on OCD: An interview with Colin Minto

 KW: What advice would you give someone reading this who is suffering with OCD or a similar condition?

 CM: Present yourself to your GP, tell them what your symptoms are, ask to be assessed.
 Simultaneously, go on a massive health and fitness regime.
 Focus on exercise, relaxation, stop drinking, stop smoking, cut out caffeine, sleep as much as you can.
 Get your physical health in top condition.
-Get yourself to a cognitive behaviour therapists that specialises in supporting people with OCD.
+Get yourself to a cognitive behavioural therapist that specialises in supporting people with OCD.
 We are now in a place where OCD should be diagnosed quickly so you get support.
 Under the right conditions, with the right help, I think many people can get on top of it.

 KW: What would you say to an employer considering an application from a candidate who has declared they have a mental illness?